zulip/zulip/templates/corporate/development-community.md

   you.
 For example, include the **full traceback** in a [code block](/help/code-blocks) (not a screenshot), a link to the code or a draft PR you’re having trouble debugging, etc.
-- Ask questions on streams rather than PMing core contributors.
+- Ask questions on streams rather than DMing core contributors.
 You’ll get answers faster since other people can help, and it makes it possible for others to benefit from the discussion.
 - Don’t ask the same question in multiple places.
 Moderators read